shariq1989/cookbook/content/recipe/chorizo_breakfast_burrito.md

 * Eggs

-* Seasoning: I used salt chipotle powder.
+* Seasoning: I used salt and chipotle powder to flavor the burrito.

 * Chorizo

+* Shredded Cheese: I use Mexican cheese blend.

 * Flour Tortillas:

-* Shredded Cheese, Mexican cheese blend

 #### What equipment do I need to make this recipe?

-* 2 [skillets](https://amzn.to/3lhJf3Y), one with a lid
+* 2 [skillets](https://amzn.to/3I3MkOO), one with a lid
 * A small bowl

 #### Can I freeze the chorizo burritos?